tomaschyly/tch_common_widgets/README.md

 # tch_common_widgets

 Flutter common widgets & theming package used by [Tomas Chyly](https://tomas-chyly.com/en/).
-Contains custom widgets that are used on multiple projects. as well as global theming capability.
+Contains custom widgets that are used on multiple projects.
+As well as global theming capability.

 This package is made to work with and some features require my package [tch_appliable_core](https://github.com/tomaschyly/tch_appliable_core).
 However you can use this package without it, you will just not be able to use some of the widgets.